cloudposse/docs/content/tutorials/atmos-getting-started.md

 Few important pieces to point out here:

 1. We're using [Geodesic]({{< relref "reference/tools.md#geodesic" >}}) as our base image.
-This enables us to provide a consistent, reproducible toolbox to invoke `atmos` from.
+This enables us to provide a consistent, reproducible toolbox to invoke `atmos` from the command line.
-1. We're installing the Terraform 0.14 and using that as our default `terraform` executable.
+1. We're installing Terraform 0.14 and using that as our default `terraform` executable.
+Geodesic supports installing multiple concurrent versions of `terraform` using the [`update-alternatives` system](https://manpages.debian.org/stretch/dpkg/update-alternatives.1.en.html).
 1. We're installing `atmos` as a simple binary via `apk`.
 This is because `atmos` is built and distributed as a [Cloud Posse linux package](https://github.com/cloudposse/packages).
 1. We're copying our `components/` and `stacks/` folder into the image.

-Overall, a fairly simple and small set of additions on top of standard Geodesic.
+Overall, a fairly simple and small set of additions on top of standard Geodesic base image.
 To get started using this image, first we have to build it.
-To do so, we could invoke `docker build` manually, but speed things up we've provided a `make` target to simplify that process:
+To do so, we could invoke `docker build` manually, but to speed things up we've provided a `make` target to simplify that process:

 ```bash
 # Pull the Cloud Posse build-harness, which provides some additional utilities